docsforadobe/after-effects-scripting-guide/Conversion Process.md

 - It is tedious, but the bulk of the work is cleaning vs actual conversion– and we can leverage the existing Sphinx setup.
 - This relies on the [sphinx_markdown_builder](https://github.com/liran-funaro/sphinx-markdown-builder/) Sphinx plugin.

+!!! tip
-?> **Note:** It is *highly* recommended to do this work in a child branch of the repo, vs working directly in main.
+    It is *highly* recommended to do this work in a child branch of the repo, vs working directly in main.
 This will be extremely destructive.

 This works in several main phases: